 Connecting joystick with an Aerotech cable, all Aerotech cables are labeled to identify the connector and connections.
 The joystick parameters must be set to match the analog and digital I/O connections.

-The following drawings illustrate how to connect a single- or two-axis joystick.
 Refer to the Help file for programming information about how to change joystick parameters.